 Director: Brittany Cassidy, Ph.D.

-Left to right: Trever Ojeda, Brittany Cassidy, Hayley Liebenow, Corban Mills
+Left to right: Drs.
+Trever Ojeda, Brittany Cassidy, and Hayley Liebenow

 People form enduring impressions from glimpses of faces.
 These impressions are biased by facial characteristics (e.g., “a person with an attractive face is good”) and categorical stereotypes (e.g., “a Black face is less trustworthy than a White face”).
 Biased impressions contribute to longstanding societal inequities.
 Characterizing how facial cues drive impressions is important to understand these inequities as well as a core aspect of social cognition.
 The Social Cognition Lab team researches how people perceive, evaluate, and remember others based on the cues they receive when seeing faces.